 - 48 MP Triple Camera

 Today we’re looking at the OnePlus 8.
 And before we say anything important about this phone, can we just say that I love the matte coding on the back?
 It looks great.
 And every single picture I’ve seen and it somehow looks better in real life.
-There’s barely any fingerprints showing up, which makes it so easy to shoot and it feels great to the touch.
+There are barely any fingerprints showing up, which makes it so easy to shoot and it feels great to the touch.
 Other phone manufacturers.
 Take note, we need more of this.

 All right.
-Now the more important things OnePlus has always been a more budget to a mid-range oriented brand that aimed to give you the best performance and flagship features at a much more affordable price point.
+Now the more important thing OnePlus has always been a more budget to a mid-range oriented brand that aimed to give you the best performance and flagship features at a much more affordable price point.
 I think the OnePlus 8 does follow in those footsteps, but to a lesser degree, this time around the design is definitely up to flagship standards with a near bezel-less display and a hole punch camera glass back with that beautiful matte coating and a painted aluminum frame that matches the glacial green color on the back.

 The whole phone feels premium for sure.
 And I’d stack it right up there with the Samsung Galaxy S20 in terms of build quality and feel you are missing some features here that are present on truly flagship phones.
 However, and we’ll talk about that in just a bit.
-The display that OnePlus 8 has gone for with this phone is a huge 6.55-inch amyloid screen that caps out at a full HD plus resolution of 2400x 1080 but runs at 90 Hz as opposed to 60.
+The display that the OnePlus 8 has gone for with this phone is a huge 6.55-inch amyloid screen that caps out at a full HD plus resolution of 2400x 1080 but runs at 90 Hz as opposed to 60.

 It has a pixel density of 400 pixels per inch, meaning the display is still decently sharp.
 But we would have liked to see the 1440p resolution with the 90 Hertz display like the one OnePlus 7 pro had.
 Given that the OnePlus 8 Pro has a 1440 P and a 120 Hertz display.
 There still would have been enough differentiation between the two new phones and the OnePlus 8 would have been an even more compelling phone at its current price point.

 The OnePlus 8 display is HDR 10 certified, however, both colors and contrast are very vivid and very accurate straight out of the box.
-The decision to go with a hole punch over the teardrop we saw last year, OnePlus 7T, I think is fine.
+The decision to go with a hole punch over the teardrop we saw last year, the OnePlus 7T, I think is fine.
 Some people think that the teardrop is a little bit less intrusive overall, but I suspect that this decision was entirely made because the hole punch is a newer trend.

 Most people associate teardrops with older, more budget phones.
 The display does curve over the edges of the phone, whoever it is, and much less aggressive curvature than other phones were comparable to the edges of saying a Galaxy S20 than something like the OnePlus 7 pro, which we like.
 Underneath the display is an optical fingerprint reader.
 It’s almost as accurate as a physical fingerprint reader.